20+ Ryanair tips

 It sounds obvious, but it's human nature to want to bend the rules, or think "oh, they won't notice my bag is a little over the limit".

-But this is Ryanair, and it enforces its rules with military precision – we've heard whispers of its staff bringing out a tape measure if there's any discrepancy about the size of your bag.
+But this is Ryanair we're talking about, which enforces its rules with military precision – we've heard whispers of its staff bringing out a tape measure if there's any discrepancy about the size of your bag.

-Its chief executive Michael O'Leary even famously labelled passengers who pay because they forgot to print out their boarding passes "idiots" back in 2012, which tells you pretty much all you need to know.
+Its chief executive Michael O'Leary even famously labelled passengers who pay because they forgot to print out their boarding passes "idiots" back in 2012, which tells you pretty much all you need to know (though incidentally, Ryanair no longer accepts printed boarding passes, with a few exceptions).

-With Ryanair, the golden rule is to ALWAYS check in online and print or download your boarding pass – if you don't, you could have to cough up £55 per person, per flight.
+With Ryanair, the golden rule is to ALWAYS check in online and download your boarding pass – if you don't, you could have to cough up £40 per person, per flight.
+At most airports, Ryanair no longer accepts printed boarding passes, but if you check in online beforehand and can't access your digital boarding pass for some reason, they'll print you a new one free of charge.

 Unless you've paid to reserve a seat, you can now only check in for free between two and 24 hours before departure.